eye-division/kindle-co-ed/_posts/2018-11-01-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 Usually, the professional has some sort of group staff room to draw on for support if needed afterwards.
 Colleagues with whom to refresh strategy, ready for the next meeting.
 A parent -carer exits those encounters typically alone.
 However cohesive your own home, it is not always the best or appropriate receptacle for dumping&nbsp; 'agency overspill' into 10 times a year.

 One must also not forget that Public Sector Leaders have to take very difficult decisions about **service reform & transformation**.
 That comes with an emotional cost, especially in an era of heavily - reduced budgets.
-Lets face it, no-one goes into **Corporate Parenting**&nbsp;because they enjoy saying 'no' to families, do they?
+Lets face it, no-one goes into &nbsp;**Corporate Parenting**&nbsp;because they enjoy saying 'no' to families, do they?

 So, I have begun *a journey of 'curious enquiry'* with a range of organisations, sector -level stakeholder groups and with individuals, with who I am fortunate to have regular contact.
 A sort of **3 - way lens** has been slowly but surely building of professional, stakeholder and personal perspectives over the past decade.&nbsp;**It's a multi-faceted, colourful and sometimes overwhelming kaleidoscope view,** but one which I committed to deploying for the greater good wherever possible and practicable.